Kenya Airways Logo

 What is Kenya Airways?

 Kenya’s national carrier, based in Nairobi, offers regular passenger and cargo services across an extensive network of destinations in Africa, Europe, Asia, and the Middle East.
-The company operates a modern and diverse fleet of narrow-body and wide-body aircraft, such as the Boeing 737, Boeing 787 Dreamliner, and Embraer E190, providing an optimal combination of capacity, comfort, and efficiency.
+The company operates a modern, diverse fleet of narrow-body and wide-body aircraft, including the Boeing 737, Boeing 787 Dreamliner, and Embraer E190, providing an optimal combination of capacity, comfort, and efficiency.

 1977 – 2007